 Unfortunately, the variegated yarn I used for this project has been discontinued.
 Sadly, I don’t even have the ball band to name the color specifically.
 The solid color I used, Navy, is still available, and there are other variegated color options available.

 Of the solid colors from Hobby Lobby, each ball comes with 355 yards (325 meters).
 The print colors come with 252 yards (230 meters) of yarn.
+Combined they make this really nice marled effect.
 Whatever brand you choose, be sure to get enough in the same dye lot to finish this knitting project.